javedbaig/text-reading-in-the-wild/README.md

 # text-reading-in-the-wild
 ## Dissertation Project
-Topic - Text Reading in the Wild
+Topic - Text Reading in the Wild:
 A significant portion of the study revolves around rigorous evaluations.
 Using a range of datasets, the motive is to understand the model's behavior under different circumstances.
 These evaluations serve a dual purpose.
 Firstly, they highlight the strengths of the model, particularly in controlled environments.